Skip to Content

-Even though it feels like it should be a happy time — and in many cases it is — returning from deployment is a tough adjustment for everyone involved.
+Even though it feels like it should be a happy time — and in many cases, it is — returning from deployment can be a tough adjustment for everyone involved.

 Still, homecoming is a cause for celebration.
 And for many, marking the occasion with a celebratory purchase not only eases the stress, but it also feels like a fitting reward for a job well done.